Text by Lauren Haynes

 - Combine soaked walnuts, dates, water and sea salt in a high powered blender like a Vitamix (a regular blender will do if you don't have one!).

-- Blend on high until the almonds are completely pureed and the mixture is homogenous.
+- Blend on high until the walnuts are completely pureed and the mixture is homogenous.

 - Strain mixture through a nut milk bag or (in a pinch a triple layer of cheese cloth OR cheap pantyhose happen to work too!)